Judgement – “Blogging isn’t a Real Job”

 Bloggers and Influencers feel judgment for their career choices all the time!

 Before I started this blog I never considered blogging to be a potential career option, though I quickly learned of its potential.
 Whether it is through affiliate marketing, offering services as a virtual assistant or selling your own products, there are so many ways to turn what used to be seen as a hobby into a full-time job.

 Despite this, blogging is often seen by some as not a “real job”.

-My male roommates’ reactions on the other hand were less positive and supportive.
+My male roommates’ reactions, on the other hand, were less positive and supportive.
 Between one laughing at me if I mentioned how busy I am (and jokingly telling people not to buy my paintings) to the other’s opinion that running an online business is easy (but at the same time telling me calling a blog a business is ridiculous and evidence of how stupid humans have become), I became very defensive about what I am trying to accomplish.
-The judgement was attacking my self esteem and confidence.
+The judgment was attacking my self-esteem and confidence.